lauraW522/defenses/README.md

 ## Commands

-The commands can be viewed with 'defense commands' along with a brief description of what each alias does.
+The commands can be viewed in-game with 'defense commands' along with a brief description of what each alias does.

 ```
 def                                       Displays a list of enabled defenses which are [x]active and [ ]inactive.